janosgyerik/winenotes/SETUP.md

 2. Select **Android Application** from the list and click on the + icon

-3. Give it a name, for example "programming-lite"
+3. Give it a name, for example "winenotes-lite"

 4. Adjust the settings: